Insurtech and Business Insurance

 - Theft of financial information and money

 A cyberattack could lead to a loss of intellectual property.
-This can impact the quality and competitiveness of your business.
+Also, this can impact the quality and competitiveness of your business.

 Some cybercriminals get pleasure in making pranks and vandalizing business websites.
 This may seem relatively harmless, but it may cause a lot of damage to your business.
-This may result in damage to your brand reputation and loss of consumer confidence.
+Moreover, this may result in damage to your brand reputation and loss of consumer confidence.

 A security breach can damage a business’s reputation.
-This can lead to the loss of consumers’ confidence.
+Also, this can lead to the loss of consumers’ confidence.

 A data breach can cause huge financial costs.
-A data breach does not end in repair and ransom costs.
+In addition, a data breach does not end in repair and ransom costs.
 It could also lead to various expenses like:

 - Legal liabilities and legal fees